k7f/aces/README.md

 ### Features

-C-e structures may be defined in `.ces` files.
-The specification format, however, isn't documented and is very likely to change (there are some, perhaps self-explanatory, [examples](data/)).
+C-e structures may be defined in `.ces` text files.
+The format of textual description, however, isn't documented and is very likely to change.
+There are some, perhaps self-explanatory, [examples](data/).

-Run `aces` executable to load c-e structures from `.ces` files and analyse them.
+Run the `aces` executable to load c-e structures from `.ces` files and analyse them.
 By default, the program will check link coherence and print firing components, if there are any, or inform about structural deadlock.
 To see the list of available subcommands and options run